Facebook reminded me of something great yesterday.

 Learning to breathe again

 In the January of 2011, four months before that first Zumba class, I did the best thing I have ever done for myself and finally stopped smoking.
-Once I did that, I knew I had the will power to stick to a lifestyle change, so I joined Weight Watchers, lost nearly two stone, and when it stopped working (because it always does, why do you think they’re still in business?)
+Once I did that, I knew I had the (will) power to stick to a lifestyle change, so in my search for the ‘perfect body’ I joined Weight Watchers, lost nearly two stone, and when it stopped working (because it always does, why do you think they’re still in business?)
 I started exercising.

 |Pissed in Prague at 18 with my hubs 🙂|

 It was a bumpy road to start with – I *LOVED* the Zumba classes as they were so much fun (best Zumba classes in the world, no side-stepping, I promise!), but it took a bit longer for me to learn to love the three-month early morning Brighton bootcamp classes I bought to go alongside them.
 I signed up to lose more weight – to achieve the ‘perfect’ slim body I’d always wanted.
+The body I was conditioned to think was more worth having than the one I already had.
 I was gonna stop when I reached my goal.

-I actually never found that ‘perfect’ body, and still don’t have it now, but somewhere in the middle of all the 7am outdoor kettlebell swings and boxing drills, I signed up to more bootcamp classes with bfit, and fell in love with exercise.
+I actually never found what I thought was the ‘perfect’ body, and still don’t have it now, but somewhere in the middle of all the 7am outdoor kettlebell swings and boxing drills, I signed up to more bootcamp classes and fell head over heels in love with exercise.

 |My first ever rainy bootcamp|